 Begining of Coverage: While seniors on kidney dialysis will have a waiting period imposed, make sure that it is no longer than two years.
 Some carriers will have 3-year waiting periods, but you do not have to wait this long.
 There are plenty of guaranteed issue life insurance plans with competitive prices and only a 2-year waiting period.

 It can be overwhelming and difficult to find the best provider, especially if you have a health history that could throw up a red flag.
-For these reasons, it is best to put your trust in an agent who specializes in this coverage niche.
+It is best to put your trust in an agent who specializes in this coverage niche for these reasons.

 How to Find an Agency